 - The U of M offers soil testing services for a small fee.
 To find out more information or to set up a soil test please visit the Soil Testing Laboratory Website.
-When planning your backyard garden make sure to look at the urban farming brochure published annually by the Pollution Control Agency.

-- - Minnesota Green promotes community gardening as a way to strengthen community bonds.
+- Minnesota Green - Minnesota Green promotes community gardening as a way to strengthen community bonds.
 Through activities centered around gardening Minnesota Green works to immerse people in the gardening mindset.
 Minnesota Green is open to anyone.